nissana/HW1/README.md

 Use Xcode to implement the flow between the screens of the Dropbox app.

-Time spent: 6 hours spent in total
+Time spent: 6 hours total

 Completed user stories:
  * [x] Required: Setup, Welcome screens, Create account/Sign in, Signed In: New User, Signed In: Existing User, Logging Out